Ida’s remnants trigger first ever ‘flash flood emergency’ in New York City

+New York and New Jersey suspended nearly all subway and rail service.
+Hoboken, N.J., Mayor Ravinder S. Bhalla prohibited driving on streets, “except for emergency vehicles.”

+The storm had penetrated major transportation hubs, with video showing flooding at Newark Liberty International Airport and a wall of gushing water at the 28th street subway station in New York.

 Issuing the alert just before 9:30 p.m., the National Weather Service described the flooding as “life-threatening,” predicting 3 to 5 inches to fall within an hour, after 2 to 3.5 inches had already poured down.
+Flood warnings extended to southern Connecticut shortly after midnight.

 “A Flash Flood Emergency is issued for exceedingly rare situations when a severe threat to human life and catastrophic damage from a flash flood is happening or will happen soon,” the Weather Service wrote in a tweet.